-Areas at lower elevations of the Planning Area contrast sharply with the steep Roan Plateau sideslopes.
+Areas at lower elevations below the rim contrast sharply with the steep Roan Plateau sidehills.
 The area is a popular local destination that receives year-round use.
 Recreational activities are typically dispersed and unstructured, and include OHV riding and mountain biking, camping, hiking, horseback riding, hunting, target shooting, and partying.
 Motorsports activities are dispersed throughout the area.
 However, Hubbard Mesa has been the dominant use area, probably because of terrain, accessibility, and proximity to Rifle.
 Popular trails may lead users to trespass unwittingly onto private land.